Legoless/Dominus/README.md

 # Configuration file

-**Make sure to add configuration file to .gitignore, so it is not commited to the repository as it can contain sensitive data.**
+**Make sure to add configuration file to .gitignore, so it is not commited to the repository as it can contain sensitive data.** On Travis always use encrypted environment variables (can be done with travis encrypt command) instead.

 # Travis CI